infinitered/ignite-maps/README.md

 ## License

-This plugin is licensed MIT and was created by Jamon Holmgren and Steve Kellock of Infinite Red, Inc.
+This plugin is licensed MIT by Infinite Red, Inc., and was created by Jamon Holmgren, Steve Kellock, and Robin Heinze.